 The implications of this large study performed across 68 ICUs are profound.
-These data show that many patients fall below PK/PD targets (less than the most conservative PK/PD target in 20% of patients, and less than our suggested target in 50%).
-The results suggest that ICU clinicians should refine dosing strategies for critically ill patients to optimize $\beta$ -lactam antibiotic outcomes.
-With the significant pharmacokinetic variability observed, a more personalized approach to antibiotic dosing would need to be adopted to ensure that target drug exposures are assured.
+These data show that many patients fall below PK/PD targets (20% less than the most conservative PK/PD target and 50% have exposures less than our suggested target).
+The results suggest that ICU clinicians should refine dosing strategies for critically ill patients to optimise beta-lactam antibiotic outcomes.
+With the significant pharmacokinetic variability observed, a more personalised approach to antibiotic dosing would need to be adopted to ensure target drug exposures are assured.